ThiagoMunich/ThiagoMunich/README.md

 - **Code Quality:** Clean Architecture, Design Patterns

 ### What Makes Me Different 🎯
-- 4+ years of remote work experience, staying organized and productive.
+- 5+ years of consecutive remote work experience, staying organized, self-managed and productive.

 - A focus on clean, maintainable code that delivers results on time.